- The University of Aberdeen The Elphinstone Institute MacRobert Building University of Aberdeen King's College Aberdeen AB24 5UA Tel: 01224 272997

 Archives: As the individual responsible for the everyday management of the Elphinstone Institute Archives, I train our students and staff in cataloguing, deal with accessioning new materials, work as the archives liaison for internal and external researchers, supervise archives interns and project staff, and, with Institute Director, Tom McKean, work to modernize the archive's database.
 I also maintain and manage the fieldwork equipment of the Institute.

-Website and Social Media: I maintain the Elphinstone Institute's social media platforms and, alongside Institute administrator, Alison Sharman, help maintain the Institute's website.
+Website and Social Media: I help maintain the Elphinstone Institute's social media platforms and, alongside Institute administrator, Alison Sharman, maintain the Institute's website.
 Please contact me if you would like the Elphinstone Institute to upload news to our social media pages or website.

 Folklore, as a discipline, emphasizes responsibility to contributors and community.
 With that in mind, I have coordinated the Polish-Scottish Song Group at the Elphinstone Institute since the autumn of 2012.
 The group exists to promote the exchange of traditional Scottish and Polish culture through the sharing of song.
 The group has performed across Aberdeen and Aberdeenshire, and continues to grow every year.